signalfx/integrations/azure-sql-elasticpools/README.md

 ### METRICS

-For more information about the metrics emitted by Azure SQL Elastic Pools, visit [here](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-supported-metrics#microsoftsqlserverselasticpools).
+For more information about the metrics emitted by Azure SQL Elastic Pools, visit <a target="_blank" href="https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-supported-metrics#microsoftsqlserverselasticpools">here</a>.

 ### LICENSE